Mahan-M47/LLM-steam-review-generator/README.md

 For our analysis, we choose the base version of GPT-2, which has 124M parameters. **GPT2ForSequenceClassification** and **AutoModelForCausalLM(gpt2)** are two different GPT-2 variations that we used, each designed to address different parts of our task:

-### Tokenization & Fine-tuning approach
+### Tokenization & Fine-tuning

-Our chosen approach fine-tuning approach includes Progressive Early Fine-Tuning (Peft) with a special focus on the Low-Rank Adaptation (LoRA) technique, which improves the GPT-2 model's adaptability for our goal objective.
+Our chosen approach fine-tuning approach includes Progressive Early Fine-Tuning (Peft) with a special focus on the **Low-Rank Adaptation (LoRA)** technique, which improves the GPT-2 model's adaptability for our goal while reducing the required processing power for fine-tuning GPT-2.

+Tokenization is a key process in natural language processing that involves dividing a given text into smaller units called tokens.
+These tokens provide a structured representation of the text.
+A tokenizer is in charge of tokenizing the inputs for a model.
+The Tokenizer library contains pre-trained tokenizers for all the models used in this project.
+We specifically used the AutoTokenizer class which automatically creates the corresponding tokenizer object for a given model.

 ### Versions